var base_url = 'https://www.bapugraphics.com/';

 What is HTML Form?

 HTML Forms are required for, when you intend to gather some information from the website visitor.
-For example, throughout customer registration you want to collect info such as name, email address, mobile, and so on.
-A Form will certainly take input from the website visitor and it will publish it to a back-end application such as CGI, ASP script or PHP script etc. The back-end application will certainly perform required handling on the passed data based on specified business logic inside the application.
+For example, throughout customer registration, you want to collect info such as name, email address, mobile, and so on.
+A Form will certainly take input from the website visitor and it will publish it to a back-end application such as CGI, ASP script or PHP script, etc. The back-end application will certainly perform the required handling on the passed data based on specified business logic inside the application.

 There are various Form elements offered that are listed below: